By John-Michael Cummings, OD

 Diabetes can harm your eyes with no obvious symptoms until the problem is very bad, says the National Library of Medicine.
 So, if you have diabetes, follow your doctor’s directions to protect your vision.

 Regular eye exams are especially important to protecting your vision if you have diabetes.
 The eye exam lets your eye doctor catch problems early.
-Then you can protect your vision with medicine or other treatment.
+Early detection leads to earlier treatment and better outcomes.

 Depending on the results of your eye exam and your blood sugar levels, the eye doctor may ask you to come more (or less) than once a year.

 Find an EyeQuest clinician to take care of your eyes, especially if you live with diabetes.
-A division of Sun Life U.S., EyeQuest’s large network serves more than a million members nationwide.
+A division of Sun Life U.S., EyeQuest’s large network serves close to a million members nationwide.

 PREVENTISTRY PULSE